 Choose a template

 You can build a text-based site with any Squarespace template, but some templates are specially designed to put words front and center.
+You can start with any of these templates, switch to them, or preview their demo sites for inspiration.
 Here are a few to explore:

 - Pursuit - Pursuit's stacked Index Page creates a single-page site with multiple sections.
 Large headers at the top and bottom anchor the information, while a two-column layout creates visual interest.
 Pursuit is part of the Brine family.